Iqrajavaid03/Iqra_s_Code_Vault/README.md

 # Iqra_s_Code_Vault
-A collection of Python loop practice problems from beginner to advanced.
+A collection of Python practice problems from beginner to advanced.